AgEagle/fieldview/README.md

 ## Disclaimer

-This Gem is in no way associated with The Climate Cooperation, and they are in no way associated with it's support, maintenance, or updates.
+This Gem is in no way associated with The Climate Corporation, and they are in no way associated with it's support, maintenance, or updates.